UD: November 2016

 However, what has hitherto remained unclear is exactly what proportion of Celtic society this warrior class represented.
 An analysis of burials sites in southeastern Europe allows us to throw some light on this question.

-During the initial migration phase in the late 4th/early 3rd c.
-BC (see Flight of the Ravens) the proportion who bore arms was logically quite high.
-For example, of the 20,000 Celts who crossed into Asia-Minor in 277 BC (subsequently known as the Galatians) 10,000, or 50%, bore arms (see Galatia article).
+During the initial migration phase into southeastern Europe in the late 4th/early 3rd c.
+BC the proportion who bore arms was logically quite high.
+For example, of the 20,000 Celts who crossed into Asia-Minor in 277 BC (subsequently known as the Galatians) 10,000, or 50%, bore arms (see: https://balkancelts.wordpress.com/2012/06/10/galatia/).
 In the immediate post-migration phase this figure remains high.
-At the Celtic cemetery at Belgrad-Karaburma (Serbia) the percentage of warrior burials from the LT B2b period (i.e. 2nd quarter of the 3rd c.
-BC) is 70% - an exceptionally high proportion.
+For example, at the Celtic cemetery at Belgrad-Karaburma (Serbia) the percentage of warrior burials from the LT B2b period (i.e. 2nd quarter of the 3rd c.
+BC) is 70% – an exceptionally high proportion.
 However, in the subsequent decades this figure falls dramatically, and by the LT C1 period (post 250 BC) warrior burials at the site constitute only 35% of the graves:

 Graves with weapons = 7